-Explore how to create and make believe environment to establish intimacy between the performers and the audience in relation to the theatre and cinemas.

-To understand practical application in the field of design execution and presentation.
+- Creating an environment to establish intimacy between the performers and the audience in relation to the theatre and cinemas. - Examine on the evolution, terminology and theory of stage design. - Demonstrating on computerized animation, editing, costing and final presentation.

 UNIT-I: DANCE/ DRAMA/ LECTURE/ THEATRE